ssreekar/Broken-Pencil/README.md

 ### Future Updates:

-- Only display most recent messages in chat (or scrolling feature)
 - Implementation of User Accounts / Profiles
 - Ability to create private lobbies
+- Responsive drawing board size

 ### Languages and Frameworks:

 - jQuery for drawing tool
 - HTML5, CSS3 and Bootstrap for frontend design
-- Server was setup using Express and Node.js
+- Server was setup using Express.js and Node.js
-- Multiplayer capabilities made using socket.io
+- Bi-directional client to server communication using Socket.IO

 ### Created By:
 Aaron Zhang, Sharujan Sreekaran, Matthew Tam, and Kevin Wang